 - ‘Although birds in landscapes are frequently found on Asian lacquer, the surrounding scrolled border is typically European and suggests that the piece is japanned.’

 - ‘As a result lacquered objects, mostly Japanese, but also those japanned in Europe appear in Dutch pictures more often than has previously been thought.’

 Late 17th century from Japan.

-A country in eastern Asia that occupies a chain of islands in the Pacific Ocean roughly parallel with the eastern coast of the Asiatic mainland; population 126,600,000 (estimated 2015); capital, Tokyo; official language, Japanese.Japanese name Nippon
+A country in East Asia, occupying a festoon of islands in the Pacific roughly parallel with the east coast of the Asiatic mainland; population 126,600,000 (estimated 2015); official language, Japanese; capital, Tokyo.Japanese name Nippon

-From the late 19th century Japan began a modernizing process that eventually made it into a major world power.
-It fought wars against China 1894–95 and Russia 1904–05, and after World War I occupied Manchuria 1931 and invaded China 1937.
-Japan entered World War II on the Axis side with a surprise attack on Pearl Harbor in 1941.
-The country surrendered in 1945 after the US dropped the atom bombs on Hiroshima and Nagasaki.
-Japan is now a highly industrialized country and the leading economic power in the region
+From the late 19th century Japan began a modernizing process which eventually made it into a major world power.
+It fought wars against China (1894–5) and Russia (1904–5), and after the First World War occupied Manchuria (1931) and invaded China (1937).
+Japan entered the Second World War on the Axis side with a surprise attack on Pearl Harbor in 1941.
+The country surrendered in 1945 after the dropping of atom bombs by the US on Hiroshima and Nagasaki.
+Japan is now the most highly industrialized country and the leading economic power in the region